 A suggestion ? a feedback ? a bug ? an idea ?
 Write to dCode!

-The shift cipher in the ASCII table is a shift cipher (therefore by substitution), which, as its name suggests, will use the ASCII table as an alphabet.
+The ASCII shift cipher is a substitution cipher method, which, as its name suggests, will use the ASCII table and shift each character by a certain number of positions.

-Example: The encrypted message SeU[[qUaVW shifted from N = -18 decodes 'ASCII_CODE'
+Example: The encrypted message SeU[[qUaVW shifted from -18 decodes 'ASCII_CODE'

 The message is composed only of ASCII characters.